Discover the contrasting cultures of the fascinating Baltic

 monarch, Queen Margrethe II.
 We also visit the famous statue of the

-Little Mermaid and enjoy a cruise in the colourful canal area of
+Little Mermaid and enjoy a cruise in the colorful canal area of

-This morning we join the high-speed service to Sweden's
+This morning we join the high-speed service (Standard Class) to

-way.
-On arrival, we walk to our hotel for two nights, the Scandic
+capital.
+On arrival, we walk to our hotel for two nights, the

-Continental.
-On Day 5 we take a city coach tour to visit sights
+This morning we take a city coach tour to visit sights such as

-such as the Royal Palace, the cathedral and the Old Town.
-The
+the Royal Palace, the cathedral and the Old Town.
+The afternoon is

-afternoon is free to explore Stockholm, a wonderful maritime
+free to explore Stockholm, a wonderful maritime city full of

 Day 6 - The Ferry to Riga